 When using sandpaper, wet sanding is known for being the safest method for clear coat correction, normally takes 2 to 3 sanding to remove small scratches, and for larger areas, you can sand until the clear coat is completely removed.

-If painting wood and you really want to avoid sanding at all costs, there’s a method known as oil bond latex agent which doesn’t require sanding.
+If painting wood and you want to avoid sanding at all costs, there’s a method known as oil bond latex agent which doesn’t require sanding.
 Many people prefer this option as it saves lots of time.
-Primers and paint create adhesion which allows paints to last longer and if you’re going to skip the primer step then you may need to create adhesion using other methods, one of them known as oil bond
+Primers and paint create adhesion which allows paints to last longer and if you’re going to skip the primer step then you may need to create adhesion using other methods, one of them known as oil bond.

 HOW TO USE